gitjps/Node-RED-Backend-and-Frontend/README.md

 # Prequisites
 - IBM Cloud account

-# Instructions
+# Implementation of the Backend app
 - install Node-RED, create a Cloudant service and bind the Cloudant service to the Node-RED app, see [A SHORT INTRODUCTION OF THE NODE-RED STARTER KIT ON IBM CLOUD FOR HACKATHONS](https://suedbroecker.net/2020/03/09/a-short-introduction-of-the-node-red-starter-kit-on-ibm-cloud-for-hackathons/)
 - import the [Node-RED flow](https://github.com/gitjps/Node-RED-Cloudant-CRUD/blob/master/Node-RED.json)
-- Deploy the flow
+- deploy the flow

 ![Node-RED flow](node-red-crud.jpg)